Hola-yinka/Amazon-product-review-analysis/README.md

 # Amazon-product-review-analysis

-This is a project given by DataSkilLUPAfrica (DSA) to analyze a dataset of Amazon-listed products using Microsoft Excel.
+This is a project given by DigitalSkilLUpAfrica (DSA) to analyze a dataset of Amazon-listed products using Microsoft Excel.

 The goal of the analysis is to uncover insights around pricing strategy, discount effectiveness, customer reviews, and product performance.
 Microsoft Excel tools such as formulas, pivot tables, and charts were used to answer business questions and build a professional dashboard for decision-making.